10maurycy10/10maurycy10.github.io/content/tutorials/low_power_vhf_tracker/index.md

 draft: false
 ---

+**important: the 330 ohm resistor on the base of the 2N3606 should be a 330K or the ciruit will not work**

 ![Schematic of VHF FM band tracker](tracker.png)

 Expanding on the [foxhunt FM transmitter design](../fun_with_fm_transmiters#fox-hunting-beeper), using a pulse generator circuit stolen from [Talking electronics](https://talkingelectronics.com/).